Dn-Stef/ibm-analyst-capstone/README.md

 - Demographic trends in the developer community

-In addition to the main survey data, two supplemental datasets provided during the course were incorporated—one obtained via API and the other through web scraping—to support a broader analysis of job market trends and technology demand.
+In addition to the main survey data, two supplemental datasets provided during the course were incorporated—one obtained via REST API and the other through web scraping—to support a broader analysis of job market trends and technology demand.
 Direct links to the datasets are included in the presentation.

 ## 🧰 Tools
 All analysis and visualizations were developed using Python in Jupyter Notebooks.
 The following key packages were utilized: